logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 select [**<i class="li li-gear"></i> > Tools > Drop filters**](https://app.logz.io/#/dashboard/tools/drop-filters)
 from the top menu.

-You can add up to 10 drop filters.
-{:.info-box.note}

 ## How much data can I filter?

-You can filter up to your plan's daily volume, times 2.
+* You can use Drop filters to drop as much as twice your plan's daily volume.
+  In other words, drop filters can drop up to 200% of your daily volume.

   _For instance_:
   If you have 50 GB daily volume, you can index 50 GB and filter 100 GB per day.

-So you could ship 150 GB of logs in a day, as long as you're filtering 100 of those GB and keeping your index within your 50 GB limits.
+* You can add up to 10 drop filters.

+## Deactivating drop filters

 Your account needs to have enough space to accommodate logs when you deactivate a drop filter.
 If you expect to go over your daily limit, please contact <a class="intercom-launch" href="mailto:help@logz.io">the Support team or your account manager</a>.
-{:.info-box.important}

-Drop filters are a great way to help manage your account volume.
-However, we recommend using drop filters for logs that are sometimes needed and not shipping logs that are never needed.

 ## Some important notes on drop filtering {#some-important-notes}